 - A comfy well-fitted hat or hair ties to tie hair back with.

-- To keep in the car: boxes and bags for sorting items, and a can of Clorox Disinfecting Wipes or other disinfectant.
+- To keep in the car: boxes and bags for sorting items, and a can of Clorox Disinfecting Wipes or other disinfectants.
 When a dive ends, thoroughly wash your hands and clean treasures.

 Tips for Dumpster Diving

 - Dive in the early evening, or at night.
 The reasoning behind this is because households normally put out their trash at night, and business owners put it out at the end of the business day.

 - Become invisible.
 You are most likely going to encounter strangers on your dive.
 Pretend they do not exist.
 Your activities will more than likely make them uncomfortable, so don't engage and make them more anxious.